 This is one question that has really been bothering many medical aspirants.
 You have just completed your class 10 and taken the dive into PCB / BiPC.
 On one hand your concerns are coping up with pressure of studies, and on the other hand you have to worry about what changes may come up in NEET 2020.

-To ease your worries, let us explain to you what are the changes expected in NEET 2020 and why we think they will happen:
+To ease your worries, let us explain to you what are the changes in NEET 2020:

-You can read this news to understand why the above-mentioned changes are expected to happen in NEET 2020.
+You can read this news to understand history of above-mentioned changes that are to happen in NEET 2020.

 If your aim is to qualify NEET 2020 and you are starting from today, then you have pretty good chances of not only qualifying, but also getting a good rank.
 It is important to aim for a good rank in NEET 2020 as you will compete with close to 15 lakh students for only 63,900 seats.